Prepping and planning for a family shoot

 Complimentary Clothing For Family Photo Shoots

 The clothing a family wears for a photo shoot can have a big impact on the overall success of your images.
 While some families will want to wear outfits that are exactly the same, this should always be discouraged.
 The outfits should be complementary colors, which will make it easier to pose the family together.
 Outfits that match perfectly will make the images appear awkward.
+I always encourage my families to look at previous shoots I have done on my website or to jump on Pinterest to look for inspiration.

 Set the Expectations Before the Photo Shoot

 Let the parents know that you are responsible for getting the children to smile.
 Many parents will be so worried that their children aren’t going to smile in the images that they will continually try to get their kids to laugh or smile.
 This generally gets the kid to look great, while mom or dad are not looking at the camera at all.
 If you know how long the session is going to last, share this in the beginning.
 Let everyone know that you will pose them in various arrangements and not to worry about posing on their own.
+The goal is to guide the family but make the images feel natural.
+Family dynamics should kick in at some point to where they laugh at each other while you are snapping away.